 What to expect from your doctor

-Your doctor is likely to ask you a number of questions, including:
+Your provider is likely to ask several questions, including:

 - When did you begin experiencing symptoms?